rackerlabs/rackspace-how-to/content/dedicated-hosting/myrackspace-username-updates.md

 #### I'm having problems logging in with my new username.
 Can you help me?

-If you experience any login issues after these changes, you can call our always-available Rackspace **Fanatical Support**&reg; team or your Account Manager.
+If you experience any login issues after these changes, you can contact our always-available [Rackspace **Fanatical Support**&reg;
+team](https://www.rackspace.com/support) or your Account Manager.
 Have your account information ready so that we can help you resolve the issue as quickly as possible.